SwagapottamusRex/GA-Client-Project-03/README.md

 ## Day 2 - 3

-Our team decided to finish the backend completly first before starting the frontend.
+Our team decided to finish the backend completely first before starting the frontend.
 The backend side of the project consisted of building CRUD operators for our Mongo database.
-I was in charge of organised and dividing up the tasks which included creating the podcasts and comments controllers with all the necessary functionalities.
+I was in charge of organising and dividing up the tasks which included creating the podcasts and comments controllers with all the necessary functionalities.
 A lot of the code was 'boiler plate' code which made it easy to replicate but nonetheless our team had to navigate platforms and tools we had never used before.
-Some code that I was proud of was because of how complex it was for me at the time to undertand was the SecureRoute.js file.
+Some code that I was proud of was because of how complex it was for me at the time to understand, was the SecureRoute.js file.

     import jwt from 'jsonwebtoken';
     import User from '../models/user.js';